MRP ₹39.5

 About Nimol Oral Drops

-Nimol Oral Drops belongs to a class of painkillers called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) used to treat pain and dysmenorrhea (painful periods or menstrual cramps).
-Besides this, it is also used to treat dental pain, which can occur due to damage to the tooth nerve, infection, decay, extraction, or injury.
+Nimol Oral Drops is used to treat pain and dysmenorrhea (painful periods or menstrual cramps).
+They are also used to treat dental pain, which can result from damage to the tooth nerve, infection, decay, extraction, or injury.

-Nimol Oral Drops contains Nimesulide, which works by blocking the effect of a chemical known as prostaglandin, responsible for inducing pain and inflammation in the body.
+Nimol Oral Drops contains Nimesulide, which works by blocking the effects of a chemical called prostaglandin, which is responsible for inducing pain and inflammation in the body.

-Take Nimol Oral Drops as prescribed.
 Like all medicines, Nimol Oral Drops may cause common side effects like nausea, diarrhoea, changes in liver enzymes, and vomiting.
-Most of these side effects do not necessitate medical attention and gradually resolve over time.
+Most of these side effects do not require medical attention and resolve gradually over time.
 However, if the side effects persist or worsen, consult a doctor.

 Do not take Nimol Oral Drops if you are allergic to any of its components.
-It is not recommended for use in children, people with liver disease, heart disease, and gastric ulcers/bleeding problems.
-Nimol Oral Drops may affect fertility and can pass in milk.
+It is not recommended for use in children, people with liver disease, heart disease, or gastric ulcers/bleeding problems.
+Nimol Oral Drops may affect fertility and can be passed in milk.
 The use of Nimol Oral Drops should be avoided in pregnant and nursing mothers.
-Inform your doctor if you have heart problems, as it may increase the risk of heart attack (myocardial infarction).

 Uses of Nimol Oral Drops